 Gundicha temple is one of the most renowned temples in Puri.
 Being another sacred place of Puri, this temple is the key segment of the well known Rath Yatra festival (Car Festival) of Puri.
 This temple is regarded as equally holy as Jagannath temple as Lord Jagannth with His brother and sister stays here for seven days during the annual Car Festival.
 It is located in the Gundicha square, near Puri bus stand.
-The exact geographical location of this temple is LONGITUDE 85050'33”E LATITUDE 19049'00''N. The two temples are located at two ends of Bada Danda (Grand Road) which is the pathway of Car Festival.
+The exact geographical location of this temple is LONGITUDE 85050'33''E LATITUDE 19049'00''N. The two temples are located at two ends of Bada Danda (Grand Road) which is the pathway of Car Festival.
 Gundicha Temple is situated at the other end of the great highway (Badadanda).
 The distance between the Lion's gate of Jagannath temple and the Gundicha temple is exactly 2,688.0696 metres (8,327 feet).
-The temple is also known as 'Gundicha Ghar', 'Gundicha Mandir' and 'Sree Gundicha Temple'.
+The temple is also known as 'Gundicha Ghara', 'Gundicha Mandira' and 'Sree Gundicha Temple'.
 It is popularly also known as garden house of Lord Jagannath.
 The temple is set within a garden and is known as God's summer garden retreat.
 The temple is under the care and maintenance of SJTA (Shri Jagannath Temple Administration), Puri.

-Next to the Great Jagannath temple, the most important sanctuary of Lord Jagannath is the Sree Gundicha temple, the abode to which Jagannath, Balabhadra and Subhadra are driven each on his or her wooden car once in a year, during the car festival.
+Next to the Great Jagannath temple, the most important sanctuary of Lord Jagannath is the Sree Gundicha temple, the abode to which Lord Jagannath, Lord Balabhadra and Goddess Subhadra are driven each on his or her wooden chariot once in a year, during the car festival.
 It is believed that Gundicha Ghara is the house of Lord Krishna's adoring aunt Gundicha.
-Except for these few days, it is unoccupled, but there is a small establishment of servents by whom it is regularly maintained.
+Except for these few days, it is unoccupied, but there is a small establishment of servents by whom it is regularly maintained.
 Since the deities travel from Jagannath temple to Sree Gundicha temple, the Car Festival of Puri is also known as 'Sree Gundicha Yatra'.

-Aerial View of Gundicha Temple
+Location map of Gundicha Temple